"The books in this series just get better and better.”

 When the guard ended the call, he told his boss, “Done.”

 A grin spread across Mendelson’s face, one that sent worry skidding along Josh’s spine.
-That extra sense operatives develop in order to survive told him that something had changed, even if everything seemed to be on schedule.
-He lifted his drink, killed the balance and set the glass back down, determined to find Chelsea.
+That extra sense operatives developed for survival told him that something had changed, even if everything seemed to be on schedule.
+He lifted his drink, killed the balance, and set the glass back down, determined to find Chelsea.
 “Let’s get this done.
 Where’s Chelsea?”

 “She will be along soon.”
 Mendelson took a sip of his drink.
 “She is quite unusual.
 I could find a place in my organization for her.
 Maybe a personal assistant who could attend to more than negotiations for me.”
 There was the sinister smile again when Mendelson slid a taunting look at Josh.